 - Potential and desire to be successfully employed

-- Emotional stability and independent desire to participate in all aspects of Coastal Carolina University LIFE program and adhere to program and university policies regarding attendance and participation in the program
+- Emotional stability and independent desire to participate in all aspects of Coastal Carolina University LIFEprogram and adhere to program and university policies regarding attendance and participation in the program

 - Agree to actively participate in assessments and interviews for the purpose of personal goal setting and program improvement

 Living in the residence halls is one of the most significant experiences students will have here at Coastal Carolina University.
 Traditionally, students spend more time in their residence hall than anywhere else on campus.
-In their new homes they are challenged and educated by the diversity in thought as well as the cultural and intellectual exchange that surrounds them daily.
+In their new home students are challenged and educated by the diversity in thought as well as the cultural and intellectual exchange that surrounds them daily.
 By choosing University Housing, students will join a community to expand their learning experience beyond the classroom.
 Resident students will have the opportunity to make new friends, develop an appreciation and respect for differences and learn important skills that will help personal and professional relationships through college and beyond.

 Potential Funding Sources